Story and Photos by Manos Angelakis

 Two desserts followed and then a “Chocoholic” board with incredible white chocolate desserts.

 So, the 2 Michelin-starred restaurant was exceptional, as I thought it should be.
-What was unexpected was the high quality of street food that we encountered (see Foodie Paradise in Gastronomy).
+What was unexpected was the high quality of street food that we encountered in this city.

 Ciel Bleu Restaurant